LazyEllis/curriculum/foundations/installations/installations.md

 This section contains a general overview of topics that you will learn in this lesson.

 - How to set up a proper environment to follow The Odin Project curriculum.
-- Installing Google Chrome in your environment.
+- Installing Google Chrome or Mozilla Firefox in your environment.

 ### Assignment